GoogleCloudPlatform/nodejs-docs-samples/bigquery/README.md

 ```
 Commands:
-  create <datasetId>  Create a new dataset with the specified ID.
+  create <datasetId>            Creates a new dataset.
-  delete <datasetId>  Delete the dataset with the specified ID.
+  delete <datasetId>            Deletes a dataset.
-  list                List datasets in the specified project.
+  list [projectId]              Lists all datasets in the specified project or the current project.
-  size <datasetId>    Calculate the size of the specified dataset.
+  size <datasetId> [projectId]  Calculates the size of a dataset.

 Options:
-  --projectId, -p  Optionally specify the project ID to use.                   [string] [default: "nodejs-docs-samples"]
   --help  Show help                                                                                            [boolean]

 Examples:
-  node datasets create my_dataset                         Create a new dataset with the ID "my_dataset".
+  node datasets create my_dataset                      Creates a new dataset named "my_dataset".
-  node datasets delete my_dataset                         Delete a dataset identified as "my_dataset".
+  node datasets delete my_dataset                      Deletes a dataset named "my_dataset".
-  node datasets list                                      List datasets.
+  node datasets list                                   Lists all datasets in the current project.
-  node datasets list -p bigquery-public-data              List datasets in the "bigquery-public-data" project.
+  node datasets list bigquery-public-data              Lists all datasets in the "bigquery-public-data" project.
-  node datasets size my_dataset                           Calculate the size of "my_dataset".
+  node datasets size my_dataset                        Calculates the size of "my_dataset" in the current project.
-  node datasets size hacker_news -p bigquery-public-data  Calculate the size of "bigquery-public-data:hacker_news".
+  node datasets size hacker_news bigquery-public-data  Calculates the size of "bigquery-public-data:hacker_news".

 For more information, see https://cloud.google.com/bigquery/docs
 ```